laravel/spark-next-docs/1.x/spark-paddle/plans.md

 :::danger Paddle Trials

 Because Paddle does not allow plan quantity changes during trial periods, the Paddle edition of Spark does not support requiring a credit card up front when beginning a trial.
-All trial periods are be started without a credit card or payment method provided up front during the user's initial registration process.
+All trial periods are started without a credit card or payment method provided up front during the user's initial registration process.

+**Therefore, you may assign each subscription plan zero trial days when configuring subscription plans in your Paddle dashboard.**
 :::

 ## Determining Plan Eligibility